zhenzixia/kubernetes/docs/admin/kubelet.md

       --registry-burst=10: Maximum size of a bursty pulls, temporarily allows pulls to burst to this number, while still not exceeding registry-qps.
 Only used if --registry-qps > 0
       --registry-qps=5: If > 0, limit registry pull QPS to this value.
 If 0, unlimited. [default=5.0]
       --resolv-conf="/etc/resolv.conf": Resolver configuration file used as the basis for the container DNS resolution configuration.
-      --rkt-api-endpoint="localhost:15441": The endpoint of the rkt API service to communicate with.
-Only used if --container-runtime='rkt'.
       --rkt-path="": Path of rkt binary.
 Leave empty to use the first rkt in $PATH.
-Only used if --container-runtime='rkt'.
+Only used if --container-runtime='rkt' --rkt-stage1-image="": image to use as stage1.
+Local paths and http/https URLs are supported.
+If empty, the 'stage1.aci' in the same directory as '--rkt-path' will be used
       --root-dir="/var/lib/kubelet": Directory path for managing kubelet files (volume mounts,etc).
       --runonce[=false]: If true, exit after spawning pods from local manifests or remote urls.
 Exclusive with --api-servers, and --enable-server
       --runtime-cgroups="": Optional absolute name of cgroups to create and run the runtime in.